bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 - Last node - Name of node that was used by a task before the status change (task failure).
 - Node - Name of node used by the task.

-These data are the statistic from the Mesos framework that starts a module.
-The statistics are aggregated for started instances.
+These data are the information from the Mesos framework that starts a module.
+The information is displayed for started instances.

 The list of instances can be filtered by its type and/or a name using the search tool above the list.